Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_firmware.md

 # Usual procedure

-1. Download firmware zip bundle (named Duet2and3Firmware-3.xxx.zip) , or individual binary files, from [https://github.com/Duet3D/RepRapFirmware/releases](https://github.com/Duet3D/RepRapFirmware/releases)
+1. Choose which version of RRF you want to use to update your Duet.
+Download the firmware zip bundle (named Duet2and3Firmware-X.X.zip, where X.X is the firmware version number), or individual binary files, from the [Duet3D Github repository](https://github.com/Duet3D/RepRapFirmware/releases).
+For the latest stable release, use [https://github.com/Duet3D/RepRapFirmware/releases/latest](https://github.com/Duet3D/RepRapFirmware/releases/latest)
 1. Connect to DuetWebControl.
 1. In DWC, go to the System page and click the "Upload System Files" button.
 1. Browse to the new firmware zip file or individual firmware binary file you have downloaded.